How to Read a Paint Tube

 Not all paint labels contain this information, so you might need to look this up on the manufacturer’s website before purchasing a new color.

-Paint with a high staining rating can be good for layering because the color won’t lift when you put down a new layer.
+Paint with a high staining rating can be good for layering because the color will not lift when a new layer is applied.

-However, you might not be able to “erase” mistakes by lifting the paint with a damp brush.
+However, you might be unable to “erase” mistakes by lifting the paint with a damp brush.

 Permanence